The St. Ambrose Conference on Bible and Justice

 May 30-June 2, 2013

-More than 40 speakers are scheduled to make paper presentations exploring how Biblical texts might address modern justice concerns, especially in the areas of:
+More than 40 speakers made paper presentations exploring how Biblical texts might address modern justice concerns, especially in the areas of:

 (click on a subject area above to jump to that subject's paper presentations)